-- 1. Complete the Free Application for Federal Student Aid (FAFSA) and mail as early as possible, beginning January I. These forms are available from local high schools and colleges.
+1. Complete the Free Application for Federal Student Aid (FAFSA) and mail as early as possible, beginning January 1 of each year.
+These forms are available from local high schools and colleges.
 Processing of the FAFSAs generally takes six to eight weeks, and Student Aid Reports (SARs) will then be mailed to the students.
-Students should contact the Financial Aid Office to schedule appointments to complete the files once the SARs have been received and reviewed for accuracy. - 2.
-Renewal applications are mailed (usually in early December) to applicants who completed the FAFSA the prior year.
-Carefully review the information, make any changes needed, and mail for processing, beginning January 1.
+Students should contact the Financial Aid Office to schedule appointments to complete the files once the SARs have been received and reviewed for accuracy.

+- 2. Renewal applications are mailed (usually in early December) to applicants who completed the FAF-SA the prior year.
+Carefully review the information, make any changes needed, and mail for processing, beginning January 1 of each year.
 SARs with the updated information will be mailed to the students and should be reviewed.
-Students should contact the Financial Aid Office to schedule appointments to complete the files once the SARs have been received and reviewed for accuracy.

-- 3. Beginning April 15th, FAFSAs may also be submitted electronically through the Financial Aid Office.
-The Institutional Student Information Reports (ISIRs) will be received by Southwestern Oregon Community College, and letters will be mailed to students with a copy of the ISIRs.
-Once the ISIRs are reviewed, either make an appointment to complete the process, or a financial aid evaluator may review the files at that time.
+Students should contact the Financial Aid Office to schedule appointments to complete the files once the SARs have been received and reviewed for accuracy. - Beginning April 15th, FAFSAs may also be submitted electronically through the Financial Aid Office.
+The Institutional Student Information Reports/Electronic Student Aid Reports (ISIR/ESARs) will be received by Southwestern Oregon Community College, and letters will be mailed to students acknowledging their receipt.
+Students will receive an Information Acknowledgement Form from the Central Processing System (CPS).
+Once the form and/or letters have been received, either make an appointment (by telephone, by mail, or in person) to complete the process or a financial aid evaluator may review the files at that time.
 No applications will be considered complete until this is done.
-It is very important to apply as early as possible and send in all requested documents promptly.

-- Students are required to provide a

-Financial Aid Transcript (FAT) and

-an official grade transcript from all

-schools attended since high school.
-The

-FAT forms are available at any financial

-aid office.

-- 5. Students must take the placement test.

-- Students must also demonstrate the ability to benefit from instruction by having a high school diploma or a GED certificate, or by passing the ASSET test.
-See the Counseling and Testing Center regarding this test.

-- 7. Apply for admission to SWOCC.

-- Once the files are complete and the Financial Aid Director and/or the Assistant Director have finished the final reviews, notifications of the financial aid awards will be mailed.
-All required documents must be submitted before the award letters can be prepared.
+It is very important to apply as early as possible and send in all requested documents promptly. - Students are required to provide a Financial Aid Transcript (FAT) and an official grade transcript from all schools attended since high school.
+The FAT forms are available at any financial aid office. - 5.
+Students must take the placement test. - 6.
+Students must also demonstrate the ability to benefit from instruction by having a high school diploma or a GED certificate, or by passing the placement test.
+See the Counseling and Testing Center regarding this test. - 7.
+Apply for admission to SWOCC. - 8.
+Once the files are complete and the Financial Aid Director and/or the 'Assistant Director have finished the final reviews, notifications of the

-- In addition to the FAFSAs, students applying for Federal Stafford Loan or Federal PLUS funds must attend a pre-loan advising session and complete separate loan applications available at the Financial Aid Office.
-Contact the Financial Aid Office for dates and times.

-- Students receiving financial aid for the first time since January 1, 1994, at Southwestern Oregon Community College must attend a financial aid workshop prior to receiving funds.

-- Students working on campus must attend an orientation session.
-Contact Sheila Ward, Dellwood Hall, Room 5, for dates and times.

-- 12. Scholarship, waiver, and/or agency students should notify the Financial Aid Office of all funds.
-If your scholarship, waiver, and/or agency funds do not fully pay for your tuition and fees, you must contact the Cashier on or before

-the payment due date and make arrangements to pay the outstanding balance, or you may be withdrawn from your classes (i.e. tuition and fees = \$540; scholarship = \$440; must pay the difference by payment deadline, \$100).
+- financial aid awards will be mailed.
+All required documents must be submitted before the award letters can be prepared. - 9.
+In addition to the FAFSAs, students applying for Federal Stafford Loan or Federal PLUS funds must attend a pre-loan advising session and complete separate loan applications available at the Financial Aid Office.
+Contact the Financial Aid Office for dates and times. - 10.
+Students receiving financial aid for the first time since January 1, 1994, at Southwestern Oregon Community College must attend a financial aid workshop prior to receiving funds. - 11.
+Students working on campus must attend an orientation session.
+Contact the CWE Placement Specialist in Dellwood Hall for dates and times. - 12.
+Scholarship, waiver, and/or agency students should notify the Financial Aid Office of all funds.
+If scholarship, waiver, and/or agency funds do not fully pay for tuition and fees, students must contact the Cashier on or before the payment due date and make arrangements to pay the outstanding balance (i.e. tuition and fees = \$540; scholarship = \$440; must pay the difference by payment deadline, \$100). - 13.
+Financial aid students must maintain satisfactory academic progress.